 Hi, I’m Elle, and welcome to Chasing Whippoorwills.

-First of all, I’m a writer.
-I nerd out on all things pertaining to nutrition, wellness, theology, faith and stories; the things on this blog, the other writings I link to, and the resources I share here, will consistently correlate to those interest.
+I’m a writer.
+I nerd out on all things pertaining to nutrition, wellness, theology, faith, adventures and stories; the things on this blog, the other writings I link to, and the resources I share here, will consistently correlate to those interest.

 I’m also a nutritionist.
 Ideally, our flesh is here to assist our spirit in its work of living, but sometimes the stuff of earth will not cooperate.
 And when that happens, our spirits suffer too.
 The earth is lacking when you’re not able to bring your unique gifts to this life, so one of my passions is helping others find wellness, so we can all be the light we are intended to be.